jlbmontejano/jlbmontejano/README.md

 🙂 A little personal stuff about myself: I've always had a fascination for numbers, logic, sudokus, puzzles, brain teasers, etc. My others hobbies are music, gardening and gaming.

-💻 Languages: Swift, Python, SQL, HTML, CSS and JavaScript
+💻 Languages: TypeScript, HTML, CSS and JavaScript, Swift

-💻 Technologies: SwiftUI, PostgreSQL, ReactJS, NodeJS
+💻 Technologies: ReactJS, Vue, NodeJS, GIT

 <!---
 jlbmontejano/jlbmontejano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.